 - a company account

 Interaction with the audience is an indispensable part of branding on Chinese social media.
-On Weibo, interaction between an account manager and the audience takes various forms:
+On Sina Weibo, the interaction between an account manager and the audience takes various forms:

 - Liking: Account managers may “like” a post that showcases their brand or that speaks highly of its products or services.
 This shows appreciation and gratitude while drawing attention to the post.